joedolson/my-calendar/src/readme.txt

 4. Visit My Calendar -> Help for assistance with shortcode options or widget configuration.

 == Changelog ==

+= 3.0.3 =

+* Bug fix: Category key needed to use a 'WHERE' not an 'AND'; broke output if limiting by category
+* Bug fix: Error thrown in style editor & category editor if custom directory did not exist

 = 3.0.2 =